jthoms1/todomvc-grunt/README.md

 * Lint JS files with jshint
 * Compile / Compress LESS files into CSS
-* Concat / Compress JS
+* RequireJS / Compress JS
 * Precompile underscore files to JSTs
 * Copy source files into a publish directory
 * Run tasks when files being watched are saved